 Don’t forget travel insurance and medication/vaccinations, you’ll be glad you didn’t if you ever did run into trouble.
 All IVHQ programs require volunteers to be insured and we offer affordable volunteer travel insurance packages, thanks to World Nomads.
 As an IVHQ volunteer, you’ll also receive 24/7 support from our local team, so you know that you’ll be in safe hands.

 Many volunteers use fundraising to keep the cost of volunteering abroad down.
-Typically volunteers use online crowdfunding platforms such as Fund & Seek to raise funds to support their trips, but don’t write off your more traditional approaches.
+Typically volunteers use online crowdfunding platforms such as Go Get Funding to raise funds to support their trips, but don’t write off your more traditional approaches.
 After all, there’s a reason the humble bake sale is so popular!
 It works.

 As online crowdfunding becomes an increasingly popular option, here are a few top tips to make sure your campaign stand above the rest: